-A lawyer who is a member of a law society in another Canadian jurisdiction can practice in Saskatchewan by:
+The Law Society of Saskatchewan is a signatory to the National Mobility Agreement (2013) and the Territorial Mobility Agreement (2013), which have been signed by all jurisdictions.
+As a result, a lawyer who is a member of a law society in another Canadian jurisdiction may practice in Saskatchewan by:

-*Please note, foreign lawyers and students who hold law degrees from foreign law schools do not qualify for transfer under mobility agreements.
-Those applicants must complete the requirements for students-at-law, located in the Students section.
+*Please note, that foreign lawyers and students who hold law degrees from foreign law schools do not qualify for transfer under mobility agreements.
+Foreign applicants must first complete the requirements for students-at-law, located in the Applying for Admission as a Student-at-Law section.

 Further information related to the various mobility agreements can be found at the Federation of Law Societies of Canada website.